r-grandorder/tri-hermes/src/contribution.md

 [Transcription of PunPun's translation of Babylon singularity is needed.](https://www.youtube.com/watch?v=NZc-ANQ17gk&t=8s)

-### Articles / Theories
+### Articles / Summaries / Theories

 And finally, in our [Articles](https://tri-hermes.org/articles.html) page, we'd like to include user-created pages, rather than strictly archived content.
+All pages in this category will be marked as interpretative and will be strictly reviewed upon submission.

-This page can include:
+This category can include:

 * Interpretations of lore mechanics
 * Pages that go over the usage of certain concepts throughout different TM works
 * Plot Summaries of FGO Chapters or summaries of any other work.
+* Character summaries throughout different works.
 * Theories that have considerable research put into them, citing the source text throughout
 * ...and more!